 Agosto Machado

 From the beginning of his time living downtown, Machado felt a profound responsibility to preserve and memorialize his creative community.
-His acute sense of duty and care is informed by his deep appreciation of the marginal and ephemeral reality of queer and underground creative production and his intimate experience of the AIDS crisis, which, in its early days, devastated his downtown arts community and took the life of many of his close friends.
-In the face of this immeasurable loss, Machado nursed scores of friends and faithfully attended funerals and memorials, saving programs and cards, many of which feature photographs of their beloved faces.
-Over the decades, he preserved invites, posters, and flyers from exhibitions and performances he participated in or attended, and collected artwork—“treasures and souvenirs from friendships”—acquired as gifts, through trades and inheritance, or found and bought on the streets of New York.
+His acute sense of duty and care is informed by his deep appreciation of the marginal and ephemeral reality of queer and underground creative production and his profound experience of the AIDS crisis, which, in its early days, devastated his downtown arts community and took the life of many of his close friends.
+In the face of this immeasurable loss, Machado nursed scores of friends and faithfully attended funerals and memorials, saving each announcement, program, and card—many of which feature photographs of their beloved faces.
+Over the decades, he preserved invites, posters, and flyers from exhibitions and performances he participated in or attended, and collected artwork—what he calls “treasures and souvenirs from friendships”—acquired as gifts, through trades and inheritance, or found and bought on the streets of New York.

 Machado has described himself as “an orphan with a sixth-grade education, and a degree from the university of the streets” who feels “very blessed he fell into the most magnificent, wonderful, Alice in Wonderland world of downtown NYC” (1).
 He grew up in Hell’s Kitchen in Manhattan until the neighborhood was demolished to make way for Lincoln Center in the late fifties.
 He decamped to Greenwich Village “to lead the life of a pre-Stonewall street queen,” he has said.
 “We came to the Village to express ourselves.
 I didn’t really feel I was part of the majority culture” (2).

-During his time on the streets of the village, he met Candy Darling and Jackie Curtis who brought him to Warhol’s Factory, and Marsha P. Johnson with whom he participated in the Stonewall uprising and first Gay Liberation March in 1970.
-“Marsha was like a bodhisattva, a holy person walking through the West Village,” Machado recalled for the documentary film Pay It No Mind: The Life and Times of Marsha P. Johnson.
-“I knew her from the mid-‘60s and through the ‘70s, and Marsha always gave this placid presence and encouragement to be who you wanted to be. … She would sort of hold court in Sheridan Square saying, “We’re in the village, we’re free, live.’”
+During his time on the streets of the Village, he met Candy Darling and Jackie Curtis who brought him to Warhol’s Factory, and Marsha P. Johnson with whom he participated in the Stonewall uprising and the first Gay Liberation March in 1970.
+“Marsha was like a bodhisattva, a holy person walking through the West Village,” Machado recalled for the documentary film, Pay It No Mind: The Life and Times of Marsha P. Johnson.
+“I knew her from the mid-sixties and through the seventies, and Marsha always gave this placid presence and encouragement to be who you wanted to be….
+She would sort of hold court in Sheridan Square saying, “We’re in the Village, we’re free, live.’”

-In 1971 Machado had his off-off Broadway debut in Vain Victory alongside a star-studded cast that included Jackie Curtis, Candy Darling, Holly Woodlawn, Taylor Mead, and Mario Montez among others.
+In 1971 Machado had his Off-Off-Broadway debut in Vain Victory as part of a star-studded cast including Jackie Curtis, Candy Darling, Holly Woodlawn, Taylor Mead, and Mario Montez, among others.
 “It never occurred to me that I would cross the footlights, but with the encouragement of Jackie Curtis I suddenly was on the other side, and people were so welcoming.
 I couldn’t understand why, because I don’t sing, dance, or act!”
 With characteristic humility and self-effacing humor, Machado attributes his successes on stage to the fact that “the other queens were too busy to rehearse, and I was reliable” (4).

 “Jack Smith didn’t invent glitter, but he gave it a sense of purpose.
 Hibiscus and the Cockettes loved it too” (6), Machado is reported to have said.
 “I wasn’t officially a Cockette at that point, but then I was actually voted in when they were in New York” (7).